cmu-delphi/delphi-epidata/docs/api/v5-signals/nssp.md

 ### Geographic Aggregation

 The CDC reports values natively for the nation (`nation`), counties (`county`), and NCI-modified Health Service Areas (`hsa_nci`), which Delphi reads directly.
-State values come from a separate CDC reporting path and are served as published, so a state value is not the mean of its counties.
+State values come from a separate CDC reporting path and are served as published.

-Delphi derives the remaining levels as a population-weighted mean of the native values.
-State, HHS, census region, and census division are built from state records.
-HRR and MSA are built from county records.
-For a target geography $$g$$ made of sub-units $$c$$ with 2020 census population $$w_c$$ and reported percentage $$p_c$$,
+Delphi derives the remaining levels as a population-weighted mean of native values.
+State records aggregate into HHS regions, census regions, and census divisions.
+County records aggregate into HRRs and MSAs.
+For target geography $$g$$ composed of sub-units $$c$$ with 2020 US Census population $$w_c$$ and reported percentage $$p_c$$,

 $$
 \hat{p}_g = \frac{\sum_{c \in g} w_c\, p_c}{\sum_{c \in g} w_c}.
 $$

-Because the source gives percentages rather than counts, a sub-unit that did not report has to be handled explicitly, and the choice is exposed as `fill_method`.
-With `fill_zero`, a missing sub-unit contributes $$p_c = 0$$ but still counts in the denominator.
-With `fill_ave`, a missing sub-unit is dropped from both sums, so $$\hat{p}_g$$ is the weighted mean over reporting sub-units only.
-Native values carry `fill_method = source`.

-This weighting assumes ED visits scale with resident population, which need not hold.
-Denser areas tend to have more and larger EDs and easier access, so per-capita visit rates can differ between urban and rural counties.
+Because values are percentages rather than counts, missing sub-units are handled explicitly through `fill_method`:
+- `fill_zero`: missing sub-units contribute $$p_c = 0$$ while retaining their population weight in the denominator.
+- `fill_ave`: missing sub-units are excluded from both numerator and denominator.
+- `source`: native reported values.

 ### Temporal Handling